5 Ways Technology Has Changed HR & Recruitment

 Technology has changed most aspects of modern life.

 Everything from the way we shop and manage our money to the way we work has been influenced by new technology.
-Recruitment is no different – technology has fundamentally changed the way we operate, and no more potently than in the niche large enterprise technology sectors that we recruit for.
+The recruitment process is no different – recruitment technology has fundamentally changed the way we operate, and no more potently than in the niche large enterprise technology sectors that we recruit for.

 Though it’s a lot to keep up with, for both candidate and recruiter, the latest technology gives us the edge when it comes to recruiting top talent on behalf of our clients.
 Whether you’re a front-end developer looking for the next opportunity or a Fortune 500 CIO looking to recruit the best talent, you should be aware of the latest trends in recruitment technology.

 Remember the days of face-to-face networking and cold calling candidates?
 Well, they are long gone.
 Technology has fundamentally changed the business of recruitment and HR in the following 5 ways:

 72% of job seekers visited a company website from their device (whilst) 45% have even applied for a position from their device”.

 Mobile devices are changing the pace of recruitment and the expectations of candidates.
 Over 85% of people access the web on a mobile device every day, while over 25% of Google searches containing the word ‘job’ come from a mobile device.

 The limitless opportunities to search for, connect and engage with organisations have risen the expectations of candidates, and recruiters are forced to match them with agility, flexibility and action to secure the best candidates.
 Many recruiters have been slow to adapt to the shift to mobile, but it has now progressed to the point of ubiquity.
 All recruiting, now, is mobile recruiting, and as long as there is a signal, you can engage with candidates online.